Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Introduction

-In this letter, to tackle beam squint effect, we propose a wideband Newtonized orthogonal matching pursuit (NOMP) channel estimation algorithm via $\ell_p$-norm minimization, which is a maximum likelihood (ML) estimation method under generalized Gaussian distribution.
-By using the minimum $\ell_p$-norm criterion, the robustness against the non-Gaussian noise can be improved.
-When $p=2$, it reduces to the commonly used MMSE criterion, which is optimal for Gaussian noise.
+In this work, we consider the wideband channel estimation problem for the mmWave massive MIMO system with non-Gaussian noise and propose a robust wideband Newtonized orthogonal matching pursuit (wNOMP) channel estimation algorithm via $\ell_p$-norm minimization, which is a maximum likelihood (ML) estimation method under the generalized Gaussian distribution.
+By using the minimum $\ell_p$-norm criterion, the performance robustness against the impulsive noise can be improved.
+In the special case when $p=2$, the generalized $l_p$-norm criterion reduces to the commonly used MMSE criterion, which is optimal for the scenarios with Gaussian noise.
+On the other hand, the proposed wNOMP algorithm contains a cyclic refinement step using Newton's method to overcome the estimation inaccuracy caused by the greedy nature of MP-type algorithms with negligible computational complexity increase.
+We have also established the convergence results of the proposed method.
+Experiment results are provided to verify the superiority of the proposed algorithm.